Ayodelearog/photo-analyzer-api/README.md

 # Installation
-Clone the repository \n
+Clone the repository

-npm run dev to start the server \n make a post request to api/analyzePhotos to analyze the profile pictures
+npm run dev to start the server

+make a post request to api/analyzePhotos to analyze the profile pictures